 Later in February 2018, at MWC, the South Korean tech giant launched the V30S ThinQ and V30S+ ThinQ flagships with awesome AI capabilities and these flagships run on Android 8.0 Oreo out of the box.

-The next major android update for V30 and V30S ThinQ flagships is Android 9.0 P, since the V30 series received Android Oreo recently.
+Previously, LG V30 was expected to receive the Android 8.1 Oreo update in the part of the Android Enterprise program, but now it seems that LG has decided to skip Android 8.1.
+So the next major android update for V30 and V30S ThinQ flagships is Android 9 Pie, since the V30 series received Android Oreo recently.
 In March 2018, the Search giant unveiled the first developer preview of Android P with many awesome features.
 In May, at Google I/O 2018, the first beta of Android P arrived.

 As Google released the Pie update early and because of the advantage of Project Treble, LG most likely start the rollout of the Android 9 update soon for its flagships.

 As the LG began the rollout of Android Oreo for V30 in South Korea after the beta testing in late-November 2017, this time also V30 may get the Android Pie in October 2018.
-In the US, the V30 users most likely receive the update in Q1 of 2019, as the carriers rolledout the Oreo update in states in Q1 of 2018.
+In the US, the V30 users most likely receive the update in Q1 of 2019, as the major carriers rolledout the Oreo update in the States in Q1 of 2018.

 The official rollout dates of Pie for LG V30 and V30S ThinQ flagships will be posted here as soon as LG announced them.